aftermathdigital/aftermathdigital.github.io/_posts/2021-06-01-Immutability-Upgradability-and-Transparent-Proxies.markdown

 So we now have a pair of contracts - one which contains our business logic, and one which contains our storage (or our 'state').
 How might the logic contract go about using the state in the proxy contract?

-To answer that question, we're going to have to understand the `deligatecall` functionality offered by solidity, and how storage slots work.
+To answer that question, we're going to have to understand the `delegatecall` functionality offered by solidity, and how storage slots work.

-## Deligatecall
+## Delegatecall

-`deligatecall` is an EVM instruction (and built-in function) which allows one contract to call a function in another, whilst maintaining its own context as the execution context.
+`delegatecall` is an EVM instruction (and built-in function) which allows one contract to call a function in another, whilst maintaining its own context as the execution context.
 For traditional Object-Oriented programmers - this is not dissimilar to calling a static function, passing in your own `'this'` pointer.

 There's a slight problem with the `delegatecall` built-in versus the `delegatecall` instruction.